Signs Your Fatigue May Be Stress-Related

 What Causes Stress-Related Fatigue?

-Stress-related fatigue often develops when your body is exposed to ongoing psychological or emotional pressure.
-Even if you don’t feel “stressed” in the traditional sense, your nervous system may still be operating in a heightened state.
+Even if you do not feel “stressed” in the traditional sense, your nervous system may still be operating in a heightened state.

-The body produces stress hormones to help you stay alert during challenging moments.
 When this response becomes long-term, energy levels can gradually decline, leaving you drained more often than not.

 The Role of the Stress Response